itistamtran/stock_market_trend_using_LSTM/README.md

 This project uses Long Short-Term Memory (LSTM) neural networks to predict Apple (AAPL) stock prices using both daily and 1-minute intraday data.
 The model outputs predictions, evaluates accuracy, and flags strong buy signals when both timeframes agree.

+The models are trained on real stock market data and combined to simulate intelligent trading signals (BUY / SELL / HOLD).
+Evaluation metrics, visualizations, and signal logic are included to assess performance and support decision-making.

 ## Project Structure

 - `stock_market_trend_using_LSTM.ipynb`: Main notebook for data preprocessing, training, and prediction.